 When you set up a coop, make sure you’ve got enough space for each chicken.
 5 sq feet per bird is a standard recommendation, not to mention enough a roost and nesting box for each hen (they only sleep in their nesting boxes when they’re sitting on eggs, otherwise they like to perch).
 If you want to be equipped for extra hens further down the road, and this is quite prudent if you plan on raising more chickens, set yourself up with a coop that can easily be added to and expanded on.

 5. Starting with chicks

 It’s quite standard to start with chicks when you’re beginning a flock, and many farm supply stores sell freshly hatched chicks, along with feeders, water bottles, and heat lamps to keep them warm.
 While certainly millions of chickens have been raised just fine like this, if you want to go an easier, cheaper, and more sustainable route, just get hens and a rooster.
-This might cost more money up front than a few chicks, but you’ll need less supplies, and, well, if you get a rooster, your chickens will be making their own chicks, for free, in no times.
+This might cost more money up front than a few chicks, but you’ll need fewer supplies, and, well, if you get a rooster, your chickens will be making their own chicks, for free, in no times.

-The thing is, hens take care of baby chicks infintely more efficiently than humans do.
-All the gadgets people buy to raise up chicks are just meant to immitate what a mama hen will do for them instinctively.
+The thing is, hens take care of baby chicks infinitely more efficiently than humans do.
+All the gadgets people buy to raise up chicks are just meant to imitate what a mama hen will do for them instinctively.
 For the price of some chicken feed, you’ll get something much better than a heat lamp that’s totally sustainable: a hen to sit on the chicks when they’re cold, and direct them to food and water, not to mention keep track of them all day while you tend to all your other homestead tasks.